Kusksu

 Kusksu (/mt/) is a traditional Maltese soup made primarily from seasonal broad beans, small pasta beads, and fresh ġbejniet.
 Although similar in shape, the small pasta beads, known locally as kusksu, look like couscous, but this one tends to be lighter and fluffier in texture.
 In contrast, kusksu, which gives the soup its name, is "miniature pasta" which is thick and ideal for simmering.
-Once cooked, the short-cut pasta beads give the soup its distinctive creamy and warm texture, making it an ideal dish to serve during cold weather.
+Once cooked, the short-cut pasta beads give the soup a creamy and warm texture.

 Origin

 Given its close resemblance to couscous, it is likely that kusksu originated during Malta's Arab occupation.
 However, documentary evidence relating to this period is scarce.
-A reliable source dating back to the 18th century makes reference to peppercorn-like shaped pasta, suggesting that kusksu pasta was a staple in the Maltese diet.
+A reliable source dating back to the 18th century makes reference to peppercorn-shaped pasta, suggesting that kusksu pasta was a staple in the Maltese diet.